 But, as most couples, we didn’t share the news that I was pregnant until we were absolutely sure.
 So we kept mum and waited until we visited the doctor and reached the 2-month mark.
 And ideally, I know we shouldn’t be announcing until we’re past the first trimester because anything can happen during this very crucial stage, but we were just too excited that we can’t hold it in any longer.
 Besides, if anything were to happen, then it will happen.
 I really just want to fight off the negative thoughts.
 What’s more important is that we embrace this very special gift given to us with open arms and hearts, and do our best every step of the way.

 I guess I’m fortunate that I’m not the type who has morning (or evening) sickness or gets very sensitive and picky with everything during the first trimester.
 I can pretty much say that it was a breeze for me, except for one thing.
 I was just so darn exhausted every time!
-Believe it or not, I practically just slept my weekends off during the first trimester.
+I practically just slept my weekends off during the first trimester.
 And the heart palpitations weren’t so great either.

 Then second trimester came and it was like nothing ever happened.
 I’m back to my old self and can function more again.
 It’s true what they say that the second trimester is the best pregnancy stage.
 It’s when I regained my energy and started feeling the movements of the baby for the first time.
 I feel that I’m gonna miss this stage terribly when I’m over it.
 All the books (also apps and websites) say that fatigue will resume on the third trimester so I’m kind of dreading that.
 But it’s the last hurdle until I see my little one so, bring it on!